 - Opposite flow – In opposite flow the direction of both the fluid are in opposite direction.
 The entering side of one fluid is the exit side of the second medium.

 It is a type of heat exchanging Device consisting of tubes and shell in which the water or the fluid which needs to be cooled flows inside the shell and the cooling media flows inside the tube.
 It is very economical to install and easy to clean.
-Shell and tube type has baffle plates fitted across the tube which guide the liquid through the tube , also it supports the tubes, prevent any vibration, maintains the spacing and also increases the surface area to have more efficient cooling.
+Shell and tube type has baffle plates fitted across the tube which guide the liquid through the tube.
 It is also fitted with Sacrificial Anode to prevent corrosive effect.